ferreiramarcelo/smart-contract/BlockchainLabsNZ_Audit_Report.md

 ### Critical
 - None found

+### Addendum
+Upon finalization of the contracts to be used by LAToken, the developers have diligently enumerated all the functions of the contracts in [Functionalities.md](https://github.com/ElKornacio/contracts-early/blob/71fa1007d59db9534965d58edc396297e7c7a75a/Functionalities.md).

+We have reviewed this document to ensure that there are no ommisions and that the developers' comments are a fair summary of each function.

 ## Conclusion
 Overall we have been satisfied with the resulting contracts following the audit feedback period.
 We took part in creating a test suite using the Truffle Framework to fully satisfy coverage in all areas.